Summer Session 2 2021

 - Please keep your scheduled appointments or cancel 24 hours prior (or as soon as possible if an emergency arises).
 3 unexcused no-shows will result in a lock out of the system for the rest of the semester, resulting in loss of credits already earned and the ability to participate in other studies.

-- Please verify SONA credits are assigned to the correct class.
+- Please verify SONA credits are assigned to the correct class and instructor.
 Some instructors teach more than one course and some courses are taught by more than one instructor.
 Make sure you have chosen the correct course with the correct instructor.
-Changes can only be made until May 9, 2021
+Changes can only be made until June 25, 2021

 - Credits must be used in the semester they are earned and do not carry over to the next semester.